osmandapp/web/main/docs/user/navigation/route-navigation.md

 <InfoIncompleteArticle/>

 The navigation function allows you to reach your destination easily using voice guidance (optional).
+There are the next navigation profiles by default: _Driving, Cycling, Walking, Truck, Motorcycle, Public transport, Boat, Aircraft, Skiing, Horseback riding_. ```Truck, Motorcycle, Aircraft and Horseback riding profiles are switched off by default.
+You need to activate these profiles.```

 ![Navigation screen Android](@site/static/img/navigation/route/navigation_android.png) ![Navigation screen iOS](@site/static/img/navigation/route/navigation_ios.png)